 How can I sync outdoor lights with music?

 The actual synching process varies depending on your lights.
 As mentioned above, some smart lights will have systems already built in which allow them to sync with your music program of choice, all through an app, while others will require you to set up a program where you manually choose how the lights respond based on the music that’s playing.
 When you have smart lights you’re ready to use for this, try searching for that brand of light online along with terms like “sync Christmas lights to music” or even just “holiday light show” to see what others have done to make it work for your chosen brand.

 Another consideration you might want to consider is how visitors will hear your music.
 Some places might not mind it if you have a speaker setup outside your house that plays the music as the lights react to it (as long as you don’t keep it on too late into the night, that is!) while that might not be allowed in other neighborhoods.
 At the very least, you might hear some noise complaints from neighbors who didn’t get to decide on the music themselves.

 If you’re concerned about those kinds of issues, or if you want to have your light display only play music for people looking to hear it, there are ways to set up radio or Bluetooth/wireless broadcasting for the area around your home.
 This can allow visitors to listen to the songs you’re playing right then on their car radio, or by visiting a website, so they can use their own speakers to play music while watching the show.

 Of course, maybe the lights are just for you and your family!
-In that case, you’ll need to make sure that whatever device is playing the music for the lights to respond to is also audible in whatever location you’re watching from.
+In that case, you’ll need to ensure that whatever device is playing the music for the lights to respond to is also audible in whatever location you’re watching.
 Seeing a synchronized display from inside a house can be lots of fun, too!

 Whatever you do and wherever you watch it from, synchronized lights and Christmas music can create a wonderful display that gets people into the holiday spirit.